The mind finds it hard to accept the idea that existence contains life and also death.

 - ਜੈਸੇ ਮਾਤ ਪਿਤਾ ਬਿਨੁ ਬਾਲੁ ਨ ਹੋਈ ॥: As there is no child without (the union of) a mother and father (sggs 872).

-The Gurbani teaches us not to fear death.
+The Gurbani teaches us not to fear the death of the mind (i.e., death of Bikaar).
 Because, as the Gurbani puts it, it is also a Blissful moment for the mind — at last, a chance for enduring and untrammeled Anand (Bliss, Peace…)!

 The Gurbani tells us that our soul is Blissful and Eternal — Deathless, Immortal, Timeless…

 - ਮਰਣਹਾਰੁ ਇਹੁ ਜੀਅਰਾ ਨਾਹੀ ॥੩॥: This soul is not perishable (sggs 188).